zendesk/eslintrb/README.md

 end
 ```

-When initializing `eslintrb`, you can pass options
+When initializing `eslintrb`, you can pass an options Hash.

 ```ruby
 Eslintrb::Lint.new('no-undef' => true).lint(source)